 For your special Christmas dinner, you’re going to want to splurge on quality.
 You could go for a truly prime prime rib, as in USDA Certified Prime, but those heavily marbled beauties with all that sumptuous fat generally go to top restaurants and are hard to come by.
 It may be better to instead seek out a fine aged prime rib roast.
 Aged beef is similarly hard to find in the supermarket, but you’ll find aged prime rib and other cuts for sale online that come right to your door.

 Some people are intimidated by the thought of cooking prime rib because it’s an expensive cut of meat.
 In reality, it’s a pretty simple process.
 Because this cut is tender and generally well marbled, it does not require marinating or braising in liquid.
-The best way to cook prime rib is slow roasting in dry heat, either in an oven or over indirect heat on a covered grill (preferably on a rotisserie).
+It benefits from slow roasting in dry heat, either in an oven or over indirect heat on a covered grill (preferably on a rotisserie).
 It’s pretty low-maintenance, and actually bastes itself with the fat left on its outside.
 For equipment, all you really need is a metal roasting pan and an instant-read meat thermometer.

 Here’s how to roast your Christmas prime rib: